Where to Get Help

 Please bring any personal assistive devices that you require for your appointment.
 For example, any communication or mobility device you many need like a walker, hearing aid, etc.

-A PES clinician will complete a mental health crisis assessment and will consult with emergency department physician and psychiatrist on-call for recommendations and disposition.
+PAAN will complete a mental health crisis assessment and will consult with emergency department physician and psychiatrist on-call for recommendations and disposition.

-Mental Health Adult Inpatient:
+Mental Health Inpatient Unit:

 We encourage that you bring minimum personal belongings.
 CMH does not take responsibility of any lost or stolen items (please see section of regarding safety and personal belongings and valuables).
+Please leave valuables at home when possible.

 We are committed to protecting your privacy and confidentiality.